ast2u/BikeTrack/README.md

 ![realpictures](realprototype1.png)
 ![realpictures](realprototype2.png)

+## PowerPoint Presentation
+Checkout the powerpoint presentation to showcase more of the prototype: [Presentation.pptx](https://github.com/ast2u/BikeTrack/blob/master/BikeTrack_Project.pptx)

 ## Resources
 - Firebase = The database for the project.
 Firebase hold all the data of the users/cyclists.
 - Google APIs = The project used the Google Service for the maps to record the location of the user.